grom358/drupal-procedural-to-object-oriented/slides.md

 ```

+Note: The object-oriented example I just gave was of drupal 8.
+So the question is can we use object-oriented modules in drupal 7 that will be sympathetic to Drupal 8.
+That is porting the module to drupal 8 will be more straightforward and be of an object-oriented design.
+The short answer is yes.
+Chris Skene from PreviousNext has recently published a module called Ghost that lets you use object-oriented pages, forms and blocks in Drupal 7.
-Note: This is similiar to the block code in Drupal 8.
+This is similiar to the block code in Drupal 8.
 And so less changes will be required to transition the code to work on Drupal 8.

 ---